lnxjedi/gopherbot/DevNotes.md

 ##### Scheduled Jobs / Plugins

 Scheduled jobs configured in `gopherbot.yaml` should never trigger elevation or authorization checks.
-A `bypassSecurity` bool in the created Robot object should indicate this.
+An `automaticTask` bool in the created Robot object should indicate this.

 ##### Interactive Jobs